AAD-27/SWMS/README.md

 # SWMS
 Smart Waste Management System using Raspberry Pi 4 –

-I have developed this project as part of Sem IV curriculum of BE, EXTC from Vivekanand Institute of Technology, Mumbai Project contains a humidity sensor and ultrasonic sensor interfaced to Raspberry Pi
+I have developed this project as part of Sem IV curriculum of BE, EXTC from Vivekanand Education Soicety Institute of Technology, Mumbai
+Project contains a humidity sensor and ultrasonic sensor interfaced to Raspberry Pi

 A WebServer was set-up as per the instructions in below link –